voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 on both image and video datasets.

-When you evaluate a model in FiftyOne, you get access to the standard aggregate statistics such as classification reports, confusion matrices, PR curves, mAP, etc. for your model.
+When you evaluate a model in FiftyOne, you get access to the standard aggregate metrics such as classification reports, confusion matrices, and PR curves for your model.
 In addition, FiftyOne can also record fine-grained statistics like accuracy and false positive counts at the sample-level, which you can leverage via :ref:`dataset views <using-views>` and the :ref:`FiftyOne App <fiftyone-app>` to interactively explore the strengths and weaknesses of your models on individual data samples.